 - Cheaper Ink cartridges - Ink cartridges for Inkjet printers have become cheaper in price in the last few years.
 Often ink is half the price of a laser toner cartridge.

 - Easier to replace cartridges - Replacing ink cartridges in an Inkjet printer is quick and easy to do.

 - Excellent photo quality - Inkjet printers geared towards photo printing can produce amazing results, printing pictures with vivid colors, high contrasts, and virtually no pixelation.
 There is almost no need to go to a professional photo printer to have your photos printed.

 - Less efficient ink use - Inkjet printers have a higher cost per page when it comes to printing, due to their rather inefficient usage of ink.
 When compared to Inkjet printers laser printers are much more efficient with their toner.

-- Slower printing of large documents - printing a document with multiple pages will take a bit longer on an Inkjet printer than a laser printer.
+- Slower printing of large documents - Printing a document with multiple pages takes a bit longer on an Inkjet printer than a laser printer.

-Overall, the Inkjet printer is the most common choice for consumers.
+Overall, Inkjet printer is the most common choice for consumers.
 When visiting an electronics store, it is common to see a larger selection of Inkjet printers than laser printers.
-Nowadays, consumers look for good quality printing at the lowest initial cost and Inkjet printers fit that criteria well.
-There are a large number of different models from a good number of different brands.
-Hewlett Packard, Canon, and Epson have proven to be solid brands to go with, each with models that fit the needs of most consumers.
+Nowadays, consumers look for good quality printing at the lowest initial cost and Inkjet printers fits that criteria.
+Hewlett Packard, Canon, and Epson have proven to be reliable brands with models that fit the needs of most consumers.

 There are two types of laser printers available: